-Describe the argument carefully as you would in the short paper assignment, then provide original commentary.
-The paper need not be in a formal style (you are writing primarily for your classmates), but should be clear and precise, as in the short paper.
+Describe the argument carefully, including all of the detail necessary in an argument map (including implicit premises!), and provide original commentary.
+The paper need not be in a formal style (you are writing primarily for your classmates), but you should express your ideas clearly and precisely.
 Your commentary, not your summary, is the most important component of your paper, so plan your summary based on your commentary.
 Commentary must exhibit evidence of critical or integrative thinking regarding the argument you choose.
 Generally speaking, most commentary will fall into one of three general categories: an objection, an interpretive question, or an illuminating connection (as in Critical thinking posts; see Appendix B, p.
 38).

 Your commentary may be an expanded version of a comment from your Online Discussion, if you wish.
 In any case, however, your seminar paper must contain a substantial original component, not simply summary of authors or your classmates.
-A paper is not sufficiently original if it merely summarizes the reading or your classmates, poses a question that can be answered through minimally diligent reading, or expresses a personal reaction with no accompanying argument or reasoning (e.g. "Socrates is totally a jerk" or "I liked Wakefield's view more than Boorse's view").
+A paper is not sufficiently original if it merely summarizes the reading or your classmates, poses a question that can be answered through minimally diligent reading, or expresses a personal reaction with no accompanying argument or reasoning (e.g. "Socrates is totally a jerk" or "I liked Clark's view more than Gertler's view").